theupshift/chrdev/posts/2020-09-03-DIY-IoT-door-monitor-with-ESP8266.md

 The next challenge is to register the door monitor as a "sensor" (or "entity" I think it's called in homeassistant lingo).

-The Gatekeeper can already be called via HTTP on its REST API where the following routes are made available:
+The Gatekeeper can already be called via HTTP on its REST API:

 ```
   HTTP GET /